ahsu1230/StudentSandbox/guide/00_intro.md

 ## Sign up for Github!

 If you haven't already, take a moment to create an account at <https://github.com/>.
-Once you have created your account, email Aaron your Github username so he can give you write access to this Github repository.
+Once you have created your account, **email Aaron your Github username so he can give you write access to this Github repository**.
+Aaron will send you a Github invite, which you must accept before being able to edit this Github repository.

 ---